pgspider/sqlite_fdw/README.md

 #### 2. Build and install sqlite_fdw

-You can compile without `libspatialite-dev` and GIS support.
-This library is necessary only for full tests.
-PostGIS is not necessary for `sqlite_fdw` compilation anyway and also used only for full tests.
+`sqlite_fdw` does not require to be compiled with PostGIS and `libspatialite-dev`.
+They are used only for full test which includes test for GIS support.

-Before building please add a directory of `pg_config` to PATH or ensure `pg_config` program is accessable from command line only by the name.
+Before building please add a directory of `pg_config` to PATH or ensure `pg_config` program is accessible from command line only by the name.

 Build and install without GIS support
 ```sh